lelylan/lelylan-ng/README.md

 </script>
 ```

 ### Loading notification

-When you need to show a spinner (or similar) element for a pending request to Lelylan add
+When a request is sent any HTML element with id `lelylan-request-loading` shows up until the
-an HTMl tag with the id `lelylan-request-loading`.
-It will show up when a request is fired
+request is resolved.
+Its a good practice to place a spinner into this element to communicate to
-and it will hide when the request is resolved.
+the user that something is happening.

 ### Good practices